rdflab/www-icg/src/data/people/antony-holmes.md

 ### Introduction

-I work on this web site.
+I developed this web site using a number of web techologies.
+See [/help](/help) for details.